https://invisible-island.net/ncurses/man/

 In function synopses, ncurses man pages apply the following names to

-pad pointer to WINDOW that is a pad
+pad pointer to a WINDOW that is a pad

 Wide and Non-wide Character Configurations

-This manual page describes functions that appear in any configuration
+This man page primarily surveys functions that appear in any

-of the library.
-There are two common configurations; see section
+configuration of the library.
+There are two common configurations; see

 ncurses is the library in its "non-wide" configuration, handling only